apache/airflow/docs/apache-airflow-providers-cncf-kubernetes/operators.rst

 you to create and run Jobs on a Kubernetes cluster.

 .. note::
-  If you use a managed Kubernetes consider using a specialize KPO operator as it simplifies the Kubernetes authorization process :
+  If you use a managed Kubernetes consider using a specialize KJO operator as it simplifies the Kubernetes authorization process :

-  - :ref:`GKEStartJobOperator <howto/operator:GKEStartJobOperator>` operator for `Google Kubernetes Engine <https://cloud.google.com/kubernetes-engine/>`__.
+  - ``GKEStartJobOperator`` operator for `Google Kubernetes Engine <https://cloud.google.com/kubernetes-engine/>`__.

 .. note::
   The :doc:`Kubernetes executor <apache-airflow:core-concepts/executor/kubernetes>` is **not** required to use this operator.